 Scarlett Shepard, Founder of the Women’s Film Institute, talks with Sterling James of KBLX Cares about how she started the Institute, San Francisco International Women’s Film Festival, and digital media mentorship program for girls.
 Women’s Film Institute has transformed from a three-day festival into a growing global network of individuals, professionals, and organizations dedicated to advancing equity for women and girls while working toward bringing greater diversity to the film and entertainment industry.

 In this podcast episode, Scarlett Shepard (Founder of the Women’s Film Institute) speaks with feminist lawyer and activist Gloria Allred about her passion for fighting for victims’ rights and women’s rights.
 Gloria talks about the upcoming 95th anniversary of how women won the right to vote.
-She will be a guest speaker at Women’s Equality Day in Los Angeles on 8/26/2015.
 Have you ever wondered what Gloria Allred would do if she were President of the United States?
 Tune in to find out.
 Listen here:

-Join us for Women’s Equality Day 2015!
-The Women’s Film Institute is proud to co-sponsor the West Hollywood City Council and the West Hollywood Women’s Advisory Board for an empowering and inspirational event commemorating the 95th anniversary of the certification of the 19th Amendment to the U.S. Constitution, which granted women the right to vote in the United States.
-The celebration will feature an address by special guest speakers Gloria Allred, Attorney, Women’s and Civil Rights Activist and founding partner of Allred, Maroko & Goldenberg (AM&G) and Lisa Bloom, Attorney, NBC News Legal Analyst, and founding partner of The Bloom Firm.
-The event will also include featured video shorts, a raffle, and an interactive photobooth and be followed by a reception.
-The Women’s Film Institute is proud to co-present the following short films at the event:
+This podcast episode was part of Women’s Equality Day 2015!
+The Women’s Film Institute was proud to co-sponsor the West Hollywood City Council and the West Hollywood Women’s Advisory Board for an empowering and inspirational event commemorating the 95th anniversary of the certification of the 19th Amendment to the U.S. Constitution, which granted women the right to vote in the United States.
+The celebration featured an address by special guest speakers Gloria Allred, Attorney, Women’s and Civil Rights Activist and founding partner of Allred, Maroko & Goldenberg (AM&G) and Lisa Bloom, Attorney, NBC News Legal Analyst, and founding partner of The Bloom Firm.
+The event featured video shorts, a raffle, and an interactive photobooth and followed by a reception.
+The Women’s Film Institute was proud to co-present the following short films at the event:

 Syria: Brides of Peace – In the early days of Syria’s uprising, sisters Kinda and Lubna Zaour walked through the main souk in Damascus dressed as brides, a symbol of love, and carried banners calling for peace.
 They were arrested almost immediately.
 Upon their release, each sister became a bride once again under circumstances that also called for tremendous bravery: in the midst of a sectarian war and despite death threats from their extended family, both married outside of their religion.